leeleavitt/autoGrow/README.md

 6. Added a [Craftsman LED](https://www.lowes.com/pd/CRAFTSMAN-2000-Lumen-LED-Portable-Work-Light/1000598689) yellow light.
 I turn this light on and the grow light off to take an image for the timelapse imaging.

+7. Added an [AM2302 sensor](https://www.adafruit.com/product/393).
+This allows me to keep track of temperture and humidity.
+Do note a significant ammount of install was required by running this in the console`sudo pip3 install Adafruit_DHT`.

 Current pins in use

 Added a new feature to control the fans at specified intervals.
 Within the `SETTINGS.json` file i have added `fanTime`, this is a list of lists.
 For example to have the fan turn for specified times during the day add a new list item to it